-- Where a search committee is formed to search for a University or college administrator at the level of dean of higher, the search committee MUST be racially diverse.
+- Where a search committee is formed to search for a college administrator at the level of dean of higher, the search committee MUST be racially diverse.

 - Where a search committee is formed, candidates for hire must first be screened by the search committee before an offer can be extended.

 - The Chair of the search committee must certify that each candidate considered by the committee meets or exceeds the criteria published in the job description.
 (See Form A-1).